Kernel Density Estimation based Factored Relevance Model for Multi-Contextual Point-of-Interest Recommendation: Related Work

 Some existing work \cite{Ye_SIGIR2011, Yuan_SIGIR2013} has addressed this data sparsity problem of collaborative filtering by incorporating supplemental information into the model.
 Specifically, Ye et al. \cite{Ye_SIGIR2011} argued that the spatial influence of locations affects users' check-in behaviour.
 They incorporated spatial and social influence to build a unified location recommender system.
 On the other hand, the system developed by Yuan et al. \cite{Yuan_SIGIR2013} which is a time-aware collaborative filtering model, recommends locations to users at a certain time of the day by leveraging other users' historical check-in information.
 To address the cold-start situation for hotel recommendation, Levi et al. \cite{Levi:2012:FNH:2365952.2365977} designed a context-aware recommender system.
 They constructed context groups based on user reviews and regarded the user's preferences in trip intent i.e. the purpose of the trip, and the similarity of the current user with other users such as their nationality.
 They also consider user preferences for different hotel features in their model.
 Fang et al. \cite{Fang_2016_TIST} developed a model that consider use of both spatial and temporal context information to handle the data sparsity problem.

-Existing research that use time as a context includes \cite{Gao_RecSys2013,Deveaud:2015:EVM:2806416.2806484}.
+Existing research that use time as a context includes the ones reported in \cite{Gao_RecSys2013,Deveaud:2015:EVM:2806416.2806484}.
 Deveaud et al. \cite{Deveaud:2015:EVM:2806416.2806484} designed a time-aware venue suggestion system which modeled popularity or appropriateness of venues (POIs) in the immediate future with the help of time series.
 In contrast to \emph{exploitation}, this thread of work for contextual recommendation primarily relies on \emph{exploring} the candidate POIs using the current contextual information.